-How will your thinking influence smarter business, legal or political decisions?
+Grow your thinking to influence smarter business, legal and political decisions

 Follow in the footsteps of other Murdoch free thinkers: the CEO of a major international airline, a deputy prime minister, a federal minister for justice, a crime specialist that's re-thinking the jail system, or a lawyer defending the rights of children, protestors and inmates.

 Where could a business or law degree take you?

 Learn how to turn ideas into actions that make the world a better place.